yehyazakareya/yehyazakareya.github.io/crypto.md

 Standards like PCI-DSS state that data should be encrypted both in storage and while being transmitted.
 These standards is used when handling payment card details.

-2- The second task is about a liitle bit of math that comes up in cryptography like the mudlo operator.
+2- The second task includes a little bit of math that comes up in cryptography like the mudlo operator.

 Ex: 118613842 % 9091